We Against Our Instincts And Urges

 But if you’re like us, and your health has been declining ever since you jumped on the elimination bandwagon…

-We don´t blame anyone for going on a restricted diet.
+We don’t blame anyone for going on a restricted diet.
 We are sure most of you had a good reason to fall for them.
 Like we did.
 We had severe health problems and no medical or alternative doctor could help us or took us seriously.
-We lived in our restrictive health nut bubble for quiet some time.
-Just we reacted as we started to feel worth on those diets and used common sense, that this can´t be right.
+We lived in our restrictive health-nut bubble for quite some time.
+Just we reacted as we started to feel worth on those diets and used common sense, that this can’t be right.

 The latest trend in health appears to be watching what you don‘t eat

-Not so long time ago we saw a video of a woman, she is kind of know in the raw food movement here in Germany, where she was talking about that she is getting sick the next day after eating raw food comfort foods ( like raw cake, stuff that has more ingredients then just one).
+Not so long time ago we saw a video of a woman, she is kind of know in the raw food movement here in Germany, where she was talking about that she is getting sick the next day after eating raw food comfort foods (like raw cake, stuff that has more ingredients than just one).
 She claimed that she cannot eat these things anymore, because she became so clean inside.
-So food combinations, even the praised raw food clean stuff is all of a sudden bad.
+So food combinations, even the praised raw food clean stuff is all of a sudden, bad.